How to Register as an Individual Entrepreneur in Russia

 How to establish an individual entrepreneurship in Russia?

 There are no conditions as to who can be an individual entrepreneur in Russia, as long as they can obtain or prove their residence in the country.
-Bare in mind, that in case of expiration of the document confirming the right of a foreign citizen or stateless person to reside in the Russian Federation, their state registration as an individual entrepreneur will automatically cease to be in force, from the date of expiry of the document.
+Bear in mind, that in case of expiration of the document confirming the right of a foreign citizen or stateless person to reside in the Russian Federation, their state registration as an individual entrepreneur will automatically cease to be in force, from the date of expiry of the document.

 The registration process is fairly straightforward.
 It consists of preparing a set of required documents and submitting them to the authorities.
 These documents are as follows: